huggingface/transformers/docs/source/model_doc/lxmert.rst

 build a large-scale Transformer model that consists of three encoders: an object relationship encoder, a language encoder, and a cross-modality encoder.
-Next, to endow our model with the capability of connecting vision and language semantics, we pre-train the model with large amounts of image-and-sentence pairs, via five diverse representative pre-training tasks: masked language modeling, masked object prediction (feature regression and label classification), cross-modality matching, and image question answering.
+Next, to endow our model with the capability of connecting vision and language semantics, we pre-train the model with large amounts of image-and-sentence pairs, via five diverse representative pretraining tasks: masked language modeling, masked object prediction (feature regression and label classification), cross-modality matching, and image question answering.
 These tasks help in learning both intra-modality and cross-modality relationships.
 After fine-tuning from our pretrained parameters, our model achieves the state-of-the-art results on two visual question answering datasets (i.e., VQA and GQA).
 We also show the generalizability of our